-This charger application is designed to only be a source of power and does not support "Dead Battery."
+This charger application is designed to only be a source of power and does not support Dead Battery.
 RPD_G1 and RPD_G2 must be tied to GND and not connected to the CC1 and CC2 respectively.
-For CC1 and CC2 lines, they require a 220 pF capacitor to GND.
+The CC1 and CC2 lines require a 220-pF capacitor to GND.

-10.2.1.2.9 LDO 3V3, LDO 1V8A, LDO 1V8D, LDO BMC, VOUT 3V3, VIN 3V3, and VDDIO
+10.2.1.2.9 LDO_3V3, LDO_1V8A, LDO_1V8D, LDO_BMC, VOUT_3V3, VIN_3V3, and VDDIO

-For all capacitances it is important to factor in DC voltage de-rating of ceramic capacitors.
+For all capacitances, the DC voltage must be factored into the derating of ceramic capacitors.
 Generally the effective capacitance is halved with voltage applied.

-VIN_3V3 is connected to VDDIO which ensures that the I/Os of the TPS65983's will be configured to 3.3 V. A 1 μ F capacitor is used and is shared between VDDIO and VIN_3V3.
-LDO_1V8D, LDO_1V8A, and LDO_BMC each have their own 1 μ F capacitor.
-In this design LDO_3V3 powers the TPS65983's external flash and various pull ups.
-A 10 μ F capacitor was chosen to support these additional connections.
+VIN_3V3 is connected to VDDIO which ensures that the I/Os of the TPS65983B device are configured to 3.3 V. A 1- μ F capacitor is used and is shared between VDDIO and VIN_3V3.
+LDO_1V8D, LDO_1V8A, and LDO_BMC each have their own 1- μ F capacitor.
+In this design LDO_3V3 powers the external flash of the TPS65983B device and various pullups.
+A 10- μ F capacitor was chosen to support these additional connections.
 VOUT_3V3 is not used in this design and capacitor is not needed.

-10.2.1.3 Application Curves
+10.2.1.3 Application Curve